As mentioned in the article below the Society was formed in 1956 and we were proud to be celebrating our 60th Anniversary in 2016.

 I could go on reminiscing about old members for ages – Harold Jukes, a founder member and committee stalwart who did a spell as Chairman, Frank Yates, a long-serving and conscientious Treasurer, and Horace Price a retired coal miner who was a loyal supporter of the society.
 Over the years, Dad and I made many good friends through the society, sadly most of them, like him, no longer with us.
 We shared lots of enjoyable experiences and social events, and our lives were enriched in so many ways by our interest in orchids.

-A copy of our constitution can be found here
+A copy of our constitution (approved at an AGM of the Society held on 17 March 2018) can be found here: